freehour/json-typed/README.md

-# json-typed
+# json-typedefs

-JSON types and functions for TypeScript.
+Type definitions and typed functions for JSON

 ## Types